 A lot of people like to go super low maintenance with their indoor plants - and there is nothing wrong with that.
-If you like spider plants, peace lilly or tradescantia, more power to you!
+If you like spider plants, peace lily or Tradescantia, more power to you!
 They are great plants.
-The thing is they are pretty much the same indoor plants everyone turns to.
+The thing is they are pretty much the same indoor plant's everyone turns to.
 This year, why not try something different?
 There are other low maintenance indoor plants around that look great and brighten things up - you just have to know where to find them.

-Echeveria elegans isn’t actually your traditional houseplant, but they look really cool and can do quite well indoors.
-During the spring and summer they produce a series of long-lasting coral-colored flowers which look especially gorgeous if you line them up in individual pots on a coffee table or good sized windowsill.
+Echeveria elegans isn’t your traditional houseplant, but they look cool and can do quite well indoors.
+During the spring and summer, they produce a series of long-lasting coral-colored flowers which look especially gorgeous if you line them up in individual pots on a coffee table or well-sized windowsill.

-E. shaviana looks great when you mass a good sized jumble of them together - and even better when you add complementary plants into the mix.
+E. shaviana looks great when you mass a well-sized jumble of them together - and even better when you add complementary plants into the mix.
 E. shaviana are cool to have in your home because they almost seem regal - very proper and stately - but still approachable.
-Keeping with our theme, they are very low maintenance, even requiring very little watering over the course of a winter.
+Keeping with our theme, they are deficient maintenance, even requiring minimal watering over the course of a winter.

 Whatever you choose, whether it is run of the mill, exotic or a combination of both, TN Online Nursery has you covered.
 With fast shipping, wholesale prices (for minimum orders) and a reputation as an honest online nursery, we are hard to beat.